Lee Lab logo image

 PRE-DOCTORAL STUDENTS.
 Please inquire.

-QUALIFICATIONS: Candidates should have a Ph.D. or M.D./Ph.D. in molecular cell biology or relevant field received within the last 3 years.
-Experience in signal transduction, hematopoiesis or inflammation is highly desirable.
+QUALIFICATIONS: Candidates should have a Ph.D. or M.D./Ph.D. in molecular cell biology or relevant field received within the last 2 years.
+Experience in one of the following areas is highly desirable: signal transduction, hematopoiesis or inflammation.
 Hands-on experience with mouse work is a plus.
-Outstanding verbal and written communication skills in English are essential.
-Publication record in English language, peer-reviewed journals will be a major determinant of candidacy.
+Verbal and written communication skills in English are essential.
+Publication record in English language, peer-reviewed journals will be a significant determinant of candidacy.

 UNDERGRADUATE RESEARCH ASSISTANTS